 3D cameras, like the Poppy 3D camera, are cool, but often they’re a pain to use.
 That “pain” translates to their being left aside while regular 2D digital cameras get center stage.
-So you’d think that any camera that can shoot 3D video in high-def AND 3D pics would get precedent over its 2D cousin?
+So you’d think that any camera that can shoot 3D video in high-def and 3D pics would get precedent over its 2D cousin?
 Wrong.
 And that’s not good for promoting 3D use.
 To compare 2D to 3D cameras check out our latest digital camera reviews.

-So say hello to my new best friend digital camera, the Sony bloggie 3D.
+So say hello to my new best friend digital camera: the Sony Bloggie 3D.
 This little guy shoots high-definition video and stills with 12.8 megapixels of resolution: 2D for sure, but stereoscopic 3D as well.
 And Sony got it right because this digital camera takes 3D to where it needs to go: into the hand of the consumer to use.
 Keep reading as this review will talk about what a 3D digital camera does to work as intended.

-Those with big hands will find the bloggie a bit smallish, but not annoyingly so.
-It comes in a plush-like box that mirrors the edges of the camera and makes it an easy grip.
-The bloggie has internal memory only (8GB), and recharges through a USB port (you do get an accessory USB cable).
+Those with big hands will find the Bloggie a bit smallish, but not annoyingly so.
+It comes in a plush-like box that mirrors the edges of the camera and makes it easy to grip.
+The Bloggie has internal memory only (8GB), and recharges through a USB port (you do get an accessory USB cable).
 Press a notch on the bottom to eject the USB tab or do the reverse when done.
-But in order for the it to be recognized by the computer, make sure it’s turned on first.
+But, to be recognized by the computer, make sure it’s turned on first.

-With the bloggie charged and disconnected, you press a top mounted power tab to turn it on and this takes about 4 seconds.
-The button to the right of the tab is the shutter for still photography — remember to press it all the way down to shoot because halfway just activates the auto exposure features like focus and white levels.
-On the back of the bloggie is a 2.4-inch color LCD screen, a direction pad and three tabs: one turns on or off the 2D or 3D effect; one brings up the general purpose menu; one brings up the playback menu for seeing what’s been captured.
+With the Bloggie charged and disconnected, you press a top-mounted power tab to turn it on and this takes about 4 seconds.
+The button to the right of the tab is the shutter for still photography — remember to press it down to shoot because halfway just activates the auto exposure features like focus and white levels.
+On the back of the Bloggie are a 2.4-inch color LCD screen, a direction pad, and three tabs: one turns on or off the 2D or 3D effect; one brings up the general purpose menu; one brings up the playback menu for seeing what’s been captured.

-The bloggie’s front has 2 lenses and is designed to shoot video horizontally — a message warning you to turn the camera away from the vertical pops up onscreen even if you’re only planning to shoot a still when 3D is enabled.
-The LCD is used as the viewfinder and images can be shot by pressing the shutter button, while video just needs a press at the center of the direction pad (not having to set the camera to “still” or “video” is great).
-The built-in white LED on the front provides more than enough illumination for stills and even video — providing you don’t expect it to reach past a couple of feet (works real well for filling in shadow areas of faces outside).
-Also you should expect it to drain the battery faster as a result of repeated use.
+The Bloggie’s front has 2 lenses and is designed to shoot video horizontally — a message warning you to turn the camera away from the vertical pops up onscreen even if you’re only planning to shoot a still when 3D is enabled.
+The LCD is used as the viewfinder and images can be shot by pressing the shutter button, while the video just needs a press at the center of the direction pad (not having to set the camera to “still” or “video” is great).
+The built-in white LED on the front provides more than enough illumination for stills and even video — providing you don’t expect it to reach past a couple of feet (works really well for filling in shadow areas of faces outside).
+Also, you should expect it to drain the battery faster as a result of repeated use.

 The camera is compact but big enough not to slip as you use it — I found that I could shoot fairly competently with one hand, although for video two are best to avoid shaking.
 Such things as auto stabilization and other special functions aren’t found here.
 I started by shooting in 2D and the experience was pretty comparable to that of a quality “point and shoot” camera.
 One that had a quick enough response time when used to shoot photos, as I found out while following my Cavalier King Charles Auggie around until he was disgusted with me and went back to sleep on the couch.

-Switching to 3D just required pressing the 2D/3D tab until “3”D appeared on the LCD screen — I also went into the menu and set the video to 1080p, as opposed to the setting more suitable if video is to be watched on a 3D-capable PC.
+Switching to 3D just required pressing the 2D/3D tab until “3D” appeared on the LCD screen — I also went into the menu and set the video to 1080p, as opposed to the setting more suitable if the video is to be watched on a 3D-capable PC.
 Then you just shoot video or stills as was done in 2D earlier.
 You can record 3D footage on this pocket camcorder for up to about 80 minutes on a single battery charge, and you can also record HD video quality in 1920x1080p.

 There’s a 4X digital zoom, but it doesn’t work when shooting 3D (frankly I don’t recommend using it with video in 2D either since it degrades the image).

 Now since you can see the 3D on the LCD screen without having to put on liquid crystal glasses, don’t be surprised if the display looks a bit “off” to your eyes.
-The screen will seem to “shinny” a bit when 3D is playing, but it can be gotten used to (those with glasses, like me, will find the effect a bit more pronounced).
+The screen will seem “shiny” a bit when 3D is playing, but it can be gotten used to (those with glasses, like me, will find the effect a bit more pronounced).
 And just as when shooting 2D video, holding the camera steady is a necessity.
-Fortunately the candy bar-shape is augmented by a soft material on the sides as well as the edges — which aids when gripping the camera and minimizes vibrations.
+Fortunately, the candy bar shape is augmented by a soft material on the sides as well as the edges — which aids when gripping the camera and minimizes vibrations.

-Once the shooting is done, you pop out the USB connector, attach it to a computer and transfer over the images.
-Software for viewing 3D on the PC is included, but obviously the computer must be compatible.
+Once the shooting is done, you pop out the USB connector, attach it to a computer and transfer the images.
+Software for viewing 3D on the PC is included, but obviously, the computer must be compatible.